openela/openela-documentation/openela9/topics/managing_system_certificates.md

 -->
 # Managing System Certificates

-## Using the trust Command To Manage System Certificates
+## Using the Trust Command to Manage System Certificates

 ## Manually Updating Trusted Certificates